hwatters/Watters-Portfolio/final_project_Part11_watters.md

 #### Target Audience
 I hope to reach museum enthusiasts so show them the behind-the-scenes of how the museum is made.
 I also hope to reach people who live in communities with an accessible museum but do not visit.
 ####  Identifying Individuals to Interview
-I interviewed three people: two who live in Pittsburgh (within 5 miles of an art museum) and someone who lives in North Carolina (museum enthusiast, not located in Pittsburgh).
-My group of interviewees were two white women (25+) and a white male (25+).
-Here is what I asked and their responses: